 All that said, that naturally leads to this question: who is the greatest GOAT of all time?

-I would argue that the name of the greatest of the greatest of all time has appeared nowhere in this post so far.
+I would argue that the name of the greatest of the GOATs has yet to appear in this post.

 I don’t think it’s Jordan.